 with a Tonga Treat called Creamsicle that was a gift.
 I made a quilt based on

-This ended up being my least favorite project because of the bias in it, but I loved the quilt I ended up with.
+This ended up being my least favorite project because it has a lot of bias in it, but I really loved the quilt I ended up with.
 I gifted this quilt to Terry Enfield.

 I purchased some pre-cuts from a favorite shop, Patchwork Angels in Endicott NY, including a bunch of blacks.
 I combined those with

 reds from my stash and made Summer in the Park from MO Star Quilt Co.

 This one sold to raise